nref/blog/content/tech-risk-is-business-risk.md

 2. Identify tech risks
 3. Map tech risks onto business metrics

+\* Funded startups, nonprofits, and businesses with philanthropic goals may have more nuanced motives than just net profit.

 ## Identify Business Metrics

 If you're not sure what metrics your business is tracking, ask.
-They will usually\* be instantiations of "make more money" or "spend less money".
+They will usually be instantiations of "make more money" or "spend less money".
 However, revenues and profit may be linked to business processes with second-order metrics and performance indicators.
 For example, a food distributor must:

 - procure raw foods from producers
 - store raw foods cleanly